Buying vs. Renting a Home: Are You Ready for a House?

 Although it’s possible to secure a loan with a lower down payment (the minimum down payment for a Federal Housing Administration (FHA) loan, for example, is 3.5%) 20% is the down payment required for a conventional home loan.

-A higher down payment also means lower monthly payments.
-Consider this: A $200,000 loan at 4% interest has a monthly payment is $1,269 when you make a 3.5% down payment.
-That payment drops to $954 per month with a 20% down payment.
+Making a higher down payment also means you’ll make lower monthly payments overall.
+Consider this: the monthly payment for a $200,000 loan at 4% interest is $1,269 when you make a 3.5% down payment.
+But that payment drops to $954 per month with a 20% down payment.

 You’ll also avoid paying private mortgage insurance (PMI) with a conventional loan.
+PMI is a way for lenders to protect themselves if you don’t make your mortgage payment and often accompanies loans with low down payments.
 On that $200,000 loan with a 3.5% down payment, PMI is $158 per month.

 Finally, a higher down payment could also help you secure a lower interest rate.
 Depending on how much you have saved, buying a home (versus renting one) may help you save money in the long run.